 With VPS hosting, you and another person can choose from higher quality ingredients and decide if the pineapple, for example, should only go on part of the pizza.
 Dedicated hosting, on the other hand, likens to skipping the delivery menu in favor of making your own and not sharing with anyone else.
 You have total control over how your pizza tastes, even though someone else might cook the pie in their oven.

 In VPS hosting, a server has been divided into virtualized partitions or virtual machines.
-You have more control and computing resources than shared hosting packages but still share the hardware with other VPS customers while your traffic grows to the point where a dedicated server makes the most financial and performance sense.
+You have more control and computing resources than shared hosting packages (in other words, more pizza to satisfy your growing appetite) but still share the hardware with other VPS customers while your traffic grows to the point where a dedicated server makes the most financial and performance sense.

 A VPS runs its own operating system copy and acts as an independent dedicated server, even though the physical server might contain several virtual environments.
 Users have administrative rights to their VPS and can install their own instances of various applications, including Apache, PHP, or MySQL.

 As with all these hosting analogies, cloud hosting makes things a bit more hazy and difficult to explain.
-Returning to pizza, cloud VPS hosting is roughly akin to eating at a pizza buffet.
-You can take slices from several different types of pizzas and go back up to the buffet for more if or when you’re still hungry.
+Returning to pizza, cloud VPS hosting is roughly akin to eating at an affordable pizza buffet.
+You can take slices from several different types of pizzas and go back up to the buffet for more if or when you’re hungry.

 A cloud-based VPS still draws resources from a virtual machine, but the environment is made up of several different servers clustered or networked together.
 Each cloud server helps conduct a particular set of tasks, and other servers are ready to fill in in the event that something fails or crashes.
 This makes cloud VPS hosting extremely performant, scalable, and reliable.

 For the pizza analogy to truly apply, however, we have to make a few strange tweaks.
 Most cloud VPS hosting plans adopt a pay-as-you-go model, billing customers for exactly the computing or storage resources used.
-So, cloud VPS is totally like eating at a pizza buffet — that charges you by the slice and lets you put the uneaten pizza back on the buffet.
+So, cloud VPS is totally like eating at a pizza buffet — that is, if you’re visiting one that charges you by the slice and lets you put the uneaten pizza back on the buffet.
+Regardless, be sure to check out our three favorite cloud VPS hosting providers:

 Jumping from a shared hosting plan into a VPS unlocks a bevy of new functionalities.
 Being able to configure your environment through full root access is a major perk of VPS hosting, along with the noticeable boosts in performance and stability because fewer customers share the computing resources.